WindowStations/VB6NameSpaces/README.md

 Progress update:
 * All error warnings were resovled for obsolete functions.
 All class errors due to missing/wrong-type properties/params were hooked up correctly.
 * A VB.NET form designer is almost complete.
-The developer will be able to design VB.NET forms propererly utilizing the control classes that don't have a visible UI.
+Developers will be able to design VB.NET forms utilizing the existing control classes that don't have a visible UI.
 Thus avoiding the limitation of the VBA/VB6 property windows.
+* Refinements have been made to begin the completion of the code base.
+Individual constructors subs will have the same parameter order as their VB.NET counterparts.